njali2001/popsom/README.md

 <img src="image/iris.png"/>

-**Plot that shows the marginal probability distribution of the neurons and data**
+**9. Plot that shows the marginal probability distribution of the neurons and data**
 ```python
 m.marginal(0)
 m.marginal(1)